Follow me on Twitter!

 In conclusion, it is said that “you never have a second chance to make a good first impression.”
 This is true whether you meet somebody for the first time, or someone whom you already know for the first time today.
 By using the tips above, you can help present yourself at your best for that certain situation!

-For more on personal and professional success, download free excerpts of my publications (click on titles or covers): "Communication Success with Four Personality Types," "The 7 Keys to Life Success," "Wealth Building Attitudes, Values, and Habits," "7 Keys to Long-Term Relationship Success," and "Branding Your Career Like Steve Jobs — Seven Essential Lessons in Work Success."
+For more on personal and professional success, download free excerpts of my publications (click on titles or covers): "Communication Success with Four Personality Types," "How to Successfully Handle Passive Aggressive People,""The 7 Keys to Life Success," "Wealth Building Attitudes, Values, and Habits," "7 Keys to Long-Term Relationship Success," and "Branding Your Career Like Steve Jobs — Seven Essential Lessons in Work Success."

 (1) Keeping an Eye on Recruiter Behavior.
 The Latters (2012).